Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, the price of shrimp ranges from 3.5 to 4.7 million VND/kg for the size of 10-20 shrimp/kg.
 With this price, red devil shrimp surpasses all types of lobster to become the most expensive item in the Vietnamese market today.

-“Normally, this type of imported red shrimp is very picky about customers, mostly only serving the needs of the rich,” Mr. Tuyen admitted.
+“Normally, this imported red shrimp is very picky about customers, mostly only serving the needs of the rich,” Mr. Tuyen admitted.
 However, near the Lunar New Year, the number of customers ordering red shrimp increased tenfold compared to normal days.

 For example, in the past week, the store has sold an average of 50-70kg of red devil shrimp per day.
 Of which, customers who buy to eat mostly only order 1 box weighing 1.5kg.
-For customers who buy as gifts, the number of up to 2-5 boxes is quite a lot.
+For customers who buy as gifts, the quantity of up to 2-5 boxes is quite a lot.

 Source